barayuda/ReactNative-Tutor/README.md

 #### Install Expo and Test App

 We will also need to install the Expo app on the ios and Android phone to test our mobile app.
-After installing from the App Store and Google Play Store by clicking on the link below
+After installing from the App Store and Google Play Store by clicking on the link below.

 Google PlayStore: <a href="https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US">Download Expo Client</a>
 Apple AppStore:  <a href="https://apps.apple.com/us/app/expo-client/id982107779"> Download Expo Client</a>

 connect it with the same wireless network.

 Open the app and scan the QR code that appears in the Metro Bundler to test the app.

 ![Alt text](https://github.com/karanjagota/ReactNative-Tutor/blob/main/assets/raw_images/exposcan.png?raw=true "Title")